-academic year the period from September 1 of a calendar year up to and including August 31 of the following calendar year assessment a component of the course exam as defined in the course manual; Board of Admissions the board responsible for assessment of admissibility of a candidate to one of the programmes; Board of Examiners the board referred to in Article 7.12 of the Act; CANVAS web-based learning management system, or LMS.
-It is used by Maastricht University, coordinators, tutors, examiners, and students to access and manage online course learning materials and assessment. course coordinator the person responsible for overseeing the coordination of a course; course manual a paper or electronic document outlining the content and intended learning outcomes of a course, describing methods of education and examination of that course and specifying regulations and guidelines applicable to that course; course a programme component or study unit of the programme within the meaning of Article 7.3 of the Act; credit a unit expressed in European credits (EC, c.f.
-European Credit), with one credit equalling 28 hours of study
+Staff teaching in the BBM, MIE or MSB programme with research experience in the relevant field that provides content-specific advice to students on matters pertaining to academic advisor elective course (and specialization for MIE) choice based on student interest and desired career steps.
+Each student is assigned to an academic advisor upon entry to the programme. the period from September 1 of a calendar year up to and academic year including August 31 of the following calendar year a component of the course exam as defined in the course assessment manual: the board responsible for assessment of admissibility of a board of Admissions candidate to one of the programmes; board of Examiners the board referred to in Article 7.12 of the Act; web-based learning management system, or LMS.
+It is used by Maastricht University, coordinators, tutors, examiners, and CANVAS students to access and manage online course learning materials and assessment. the person responsible for overseeing the coordination of a course coordinator course; a paper or electronic document outlining the content and intended learning outcomes of a course, describing methods of course manual education and examination of that course and specifying regulations and guidelines applicable to that course; a programme component or study unit of the programme course within the meaning of Article 7.3 of the Act;